SergeyReizman/My_Simple_Portfolio/README.md

 ## Features 🚀

-- **Responsive Design:** Fully mobile-responsive layout that looks great on all devices.
+- Responsive Design: Fully mobile-responsive layout that adapts seamlessly to all devices.
-- **Smooth Hover Effects:** Interactive elements like buttons and links have smooth transition effects for a refined, polished feel.
+- Smooth Hover Effects: Interactive buttons, links, and project cards with scaling and color shifts for a refined, polished feel.
+- Dynamic Testimonials Section: A newly added carousel featuring testimonials to enhance interactivity and user engagement.
-- **Project Showcase:** Easily view my featured projects with clickable links.
+- Project Showcase: Easily view my featured projects with clickable links and detailed descriptions.
-- **Elegant Navigation:** Clean, simple navigation bar with intuitive layout.
+- Elegant Navigation: A clean, simple navigation bar with improved alignment and intuitive layout.
-- **Floating Contact Button:** Easy access to contact information.
+- Floating Contact Button: Easy access to contact information on every page.
-- **About Section**: Learn more about my background and professional journey.
+- About Section: Learn more about my background and professional journey.
-- **Skills Section**: Explore the technologies and tools I use.
+- Skills Section: Explore the technologies and tools I use with interactive skill progress bars.
-- **Projects Section**: Check out real-world applications I’ve built and contributed to.
+- Projects Section: Check out real-world applications I’ve built and contributed to.
-- **Contact Section**: Get in touch with me directly.
+- Contact Section: Get in touch with me directly via email or social media links.
+- Dark Mode Support: Automatically switches to a dark theme based on system preferences.
-- **Enhanced Visual Design**: New ocean-inspired themes and improved readability for a polished and user-friendly experience.
+- Enhanced Visual Design: Ocean-inspired themes and improved readability for a polished, user-friendly experience.
-- **Interactive Section Hover Effects:** Engaging hover effects on section headings for better interactivity.

 ## Design Updates 🎨